maplibre/maplibre-navigation-ios/README.md

 - Transitioned from the [Mapbox SDK](https://github.com/mapbox/mapbox-gl-native-ios) (version 4.3) to [Maplibre Maps SDK](https://github.com/maplibre/maplibre-gl-native) (version 6.0.0)
 - Added optional config parameter in NavigationMapView constructor to customize certain properties like route line color

-# Migrating from v2 to v3
+# Migrating from version 3 to version 4

-MaplibreNavigation v3 allows you to start a navigation in an existing Map, so no modal ViewController needs to be presented over an existing map as before.
+MaplibreNavigation version 4 allows you to start a navigation in an existing Map, so no modal ViewController needs to be presented over an existing map as before.
 This results in some breaking changes.

 ### Step 1:

 Replace your ViewController that hosts the mapView with a `NavigationViewController`.
 We suggest to create a subclass of `NavigationViewController` and override init & call `super.init(dayStyle:)` or `super.init(dayStyleURL:)`.
-With v3, NavigationViewController will not start navigation until you request it.
+With version 3, NavigationViewController will not start navigation until you request it.

 ### Step 2: